-America has been embroiled in a legal battle over whether the Constitution—requiring the separation of church and state—allows for the Ten Commandments to be displayed publicly in courts and government buildings.
-But Supreme Court Associate Justice Antonin Scalia put it best when he said, “I think 90 percent of Americans believe in the Ten Commandments, but 85 percent probably couldn’t tell you what they are.”
+In the 2000s, when the United States was embroiled in a legal battle over whether the Constitution allows for the Ten Commandments to be displayed publicly in courts and government buildings, Supreme Court Associate Justice Antonin Scalia put it best when he said, “I think 90 percent of Americans believe in the Ten Commandments, but 85 percent probably couldn’t tell you what they are.”
 And how many could even paraphrase half of them is another question.

 Moses recorded God’s words: “You shall have no other gods before Me” (Ex.
 20:3).